zlomke76-del/solace-core/EU_AI_ACT_MAPPING.md

 This document maps Solace Core to relevant obligations under **Regulation (EU) 2024/1689 (EU AI Act)**.

-Solace Core is **not an AI system** under the Act.
-It is a **runtime execution-authority control layer** designed to be embedded into AI systems to support compliance with governance, oversight, and risk-management obligations.
+Solace Core does **not meet the definition of an AI system under Article 3** of the EU AI Act.
+It performs no inference, prediction, learning, or content generation, and does not autonomously affect the environment.
+Instead, it is a **runtime execution-authority control layer** designed to be embedded into AI systems to support compliance with governance, oversight, and risk-management obligations.

 This mapping is provided to support conformity assessments, internal audits, and regulatory review.